Kacper1263/WiFi-ESP-temp-station-with-OTA-updates/README.md

 This project is a WiFi-enabled ESP32 weather station that displays indoor and outdoor temperature and humidity, as well as outdoor air quality (PM2.5 and PM10) and pressure.
 The ESP32 fetches outdoor data from a local air quality station near my location and displays it on an OLED screen.
 The device also supports OTA (Over-The-Air) updates, making it easy to deploy updates without requiring a physical connection.

+> **Note**: There is also version with Supla integration!
+Checkout supla branch [here](https://github.com/Kacper1263/WiFi-ESP-temp-station-with-OTA-updates/tree/supla)

 ## Features

 - **WiFi Connectivity**: Connects to a WiFi network using credentials stored in a separate `config.h` file.